jocelinkisenga/E-learning/README.md

 ## API DOCS (end-points)

 ### register end-point : /register
-To register the end-point is <strong> /register </strong> , the end-point will return a bear token witch will be used for different requests.
+To register a user,  the end-point is <strong> /register </strong> , this end-point will return a bear token witch will be used for different requests.

 #### headers :
 ```javascript